Miss the March 13, 2025, AOBNP resident webinar? View the recording now!

 - You must pass all required certification exams.

-Right to Appeal
+Right to appeal

 If a candidate feels that the actions of the AOBNP with regard to any part of the examination constitute unequal application of the regulations and requirements or standards, unwarranted discrimination, prejudice, unfairness or improper conduct of the examination, he or she has the right to appeal to this Board.

 Appeals to the board must be made in writing via email to the chair of the Board stating the reasons for the appeal and should include any applicable appeal fee as well as any supporting documentation for proper review of the case.
-The appeal must be emailed within 7 days of receiving exam results.
+The appeal must be emailed within seven (7) days of receiving exam results.

-The AOBNP will not consider appeals based on exam content, sufficiency or accuracy of answers to exam questions, scoring of the exam, and/or the determination of the minimum passing score.
+The AOBNP will not consider appeals based on exam content, sufficiency or accuracy of answers to exam questions, scoring of the exam and/or the determination of the minimum passing score.
 If an appeal is denied by the AOBNP, the candidate retains the right to appeal to the AOA Bureau of Osteopathic Specialists (BOS).

 The AOBNP complies with all applicable federal and state regulations, including:

-Americans with Disabilities Act (ADA): The AOBNP complies with requirements prohibiting discrimination and ensuring equal opportunity for persons with disabilities in employment, state and local government services, public accommodations, commercial facilities, and transportation, as well as regulations for Title II and Title III (and all subsequent regulations) as printed in the federal register.
+Americans with Disabilities Act (ADA): The AOBNP complies with requirements prohibiting discrimination and ensuring equal opportunity for persons with disabilities in employment, state and local government services, public accommodations, commercial facilities and transportation, as well as regulations for Title II and Title III (and all subsequent regulations) as printed in the federal register.

 Health Insurance Portability and Accountability Act (HIPAA): In compliance with the HIPAA Act of 1996 and any subsequent modifications, the AOBNP ensures that individuals’ health information is properly protected, while allowing the flow of health information to provide and promote high quality health care.
-All medical records submitted for review by candidates for AOBNP certfication will be de-identified by the candidate prior to submissions, such that the remaining information cannot be used to identify an individual patient.
+All medical records submitted for review by candidates for AOBNP certification will be de-identified by the candidate prior to submissions, such that the remaining information cannot be used to identify an individual patient.